 Compliance With Applicable Law.
 The University, Union, and employees will comply with all relevant federal and state laws and regulations, and with the provisions of University policy in providing reasonable accommodations to qualified individuals with disabilities.

 Requests for Accommodation.
-An employee who believes that he or she suffers a disability and requires a reasonable accommodation to perform the essential functions of his or her position may request such an accommodation from the University’s Affirmative Action Officer.
+An employee who believes that he or she suffers a disability and requires a reasonable accommodation to perform the essential functions of his or her position may request such an accommodation from the University’s Human Resource Services Manager or designee.
 Employees requesting accommodation must cooperate with the University in discussing the need for and possible form of any accommodation.
 The employee must provide supporting medical documentation with any request for accommodation, and the University may require the employee to obtain a second medical opinion at University expense.
 Medical information disclosed to the University will be kept confidential and disclosed on a need-to-know basis.

 Determinations Regarding Accommodations.
 The University will determine whether an employee is eligible for a reasonable accommodation, and the accommodation, if any, to be provided.